bengineerdavis/cryptoware-pricing/README.md

 unzip Downloads/archive.zip -d data/
 ```

-6. Run the ```make_tables.py``` script.

-7. Finally, install your dependencies in the virtual environment you just made.
+6. Finally, install your dependencies in the virtual environment you just made.

 ```bash
 # update pip